cloudfoundry-attic/cf-docs/source/docs/running/architecture/services/service-connector.html.md

 ---
 title: Service Connector
 ---
-Private Cloud Foundry operators frequently ask how applications pushed to their Cloud Foundry instances can bind with external services such as Oracle.

 Service Connector (formerly known as Service Broker), is meant to be a manual solution for the general use case of external services.
 Service Connector doesn’t do automated provisioning.
 It only delivers credentials for pre-provisioned external service instances to Cloud Foundry deployed applications.

 ###Example Workflow